HAS-Tools-Fall2021/homework-sbettis319/Forecast_Submissions/group_forecast/README.md

 Assuming that there is predicted precipitation values for the next two weeks, this total number would be converted into inches (if not already in inches) and entered as a parameter into our forecast function.
 From here, since about one inch of water is equal to 14cfs, we multiply the inches value by 14.
 This is then added to the mean flow for this past week as our week 1 forecast and then subtracted from the mean flow for the week 2 forecast.

-*this file below will have to be changed to be updated :)

 ![](assets/README-69b0c05b.png)